A method for empirically assessing small area estimators via bootstrap-weighted k-Nearest-Neighbor artificial

 With these selected and transformed variables, we confirmed again that the pairwise correlations were still very small.
 This allowed us to use simple Euclidean distance, instead of e.g.\ Mahalanobis distance that would account for covariances between variables \citep{crookston2008yaimpute}.

 The software we used to carry out the kNN matching step was the \texttt{FNN} R package \citep{li2019fnn}.
 For every recipient row, we match on the selected, transformed variables to find its donor pool of 10 NNs.
 We use the bootstrap-probability-based weights described above $(0.368^{j-1} \times 0.632)$ to sample one of each recipient's 10 possible donors.
-Finally, we impute all 6 of the response Y variables from that donor to the recipient.
-If instead we were to impute each response variable independently, our artificial population would not accurately reflect the associations among these variables \citep{andridge2010review,nur2005dealing}.
+We impute all of the response Y variables from that donor to the recipient.

 Finally, to define the population means for each Y variable and domain that are our targets of estimation in the simulation study, we simply take the mean of that Y variable across all of that domain's pixels in the artificial population.